revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-10. What will be the output of the following code?
+10.What will be the output of the following code?

 ```python
 type(range(5))